Table of Contents

 SPF record format

 SPF records are defined as a single string of text.
-Here is an example record:
+Here’s an example record:

 The SPF record always starts with the